tejaswagh70/tejaswagh70/README.md

 - Linux
 - CI/CD pipelines

-Currently building DevOps automation projects.## Hi there 👋
+Currently building DevOps automation projects.

 <!--
 **tejaswagh70/tejaswagh70** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.